AppSecure-nrw/security-belts/white/review-security-belt-activities.md

 # Review Security Belt Activities

-Whenever implementing a security belt activity within a team, the implementation shall be reviewed through the security champion guild.
-Do this as soon as possible to eradicate misunderstandings of security belt activity descriptions early.
+Let the security champion guild review your implementations (or ideas) of security belt activities as soon as possible.
+This helps to eradicate misunderstandings of security belt activities early.

-## Risk
+## Benefits

-- The quality of the implementation is not transparent.
+- The quality of the implementation is increased.
-- Successes are not intermediately celebrated.
+- Successes can be celebrated intermediately.
-- Only late feedback on the belt assessment.
+- Early feedback on the belt assessment.

+## Further Readings